UniFi Controller – What are the Best Options?

 • Do you want Next-Gen Security (Application-Aware Firewall, Threat Detection, etc.)

-• Only access points or also camera’s
+• Only access points or also the camera’s

 • Manage only the local site or multiple sites

 To help you choose I have created a simple overview with the options and wanted features/use cases.
-For the Dream Machine, we will have a couple of options to choose from, but in a basis, they all offer the same features.
+For the Dream Machine, we will have a couple of options to choose from, but on a basis, they all offer the same features.

-Locally InstalledCloud Key G2+Dream Machine *Hosted
+Locally InstalledCloud Key G2+UniFi ExpressCloud Gateway UltraDream RouterDream Machine Hosted

-Manage Access PointsXxxx
+Manage Access PointsXxxxxxx

-Manage Camera’s/Doorbellxx
+Manage Camera’s/Doorbellxx*x

-UniFi Talk and/or Accessxx
+UniFi Talk and/or AccessxX*x

 I haven’t added the enterprise devices to the table, because for most they are just too big and expensive.
 But if you want to manage more than 100 devices and keep your controller in-house, then you can combine the Cloud Key Enterprise with the Gateway Professional.
-The Cloud Key Enterprise allows you to manage over 1000 UniFi devices, but doesn’t support UniFi Protect (you will need a UNVR for that then).
-For the routing and firewall, you will need to add the Gateway Professional.

 UniFi Controller Download

 So the first option is to download the UniFi Controller.
-The downloaded UniFi Controller allows you to run only the UniFi Network app, which you can use the manage your access points and switches.
+The downloaded UniFi Controller allows you to run only the UniFi Network app, which you can use to manage your access points and switches.
 It doesn’t support UniFi Protect, unfortunately.

 Download UniFi Controller